-A cybersecurity threat is the threat of malicious attack by an individual or organization attempting to gain access to a network, to corrupt data or steal confidential information.
+A cybersecurity threat is the threat of a malicious attack by an individual or organization attempting to gain access to a network, corrupt data, or steal confidential information.

-No company is immune from cyber attacks and the data breaches that can result.
+No company is immune from cyber-attacks and data breaches.
 Some cyberattacks can even destroy computer systems.

-As cyber threats become increasingly sophisticated, your business must implement the security needed to safeguard its data and networks.
+As cyber threats become increasingly sophisticated, your business must implement security precautions to keep your data safe.

-First, however, you need to understand the types of threats you’ll face almost daily – the information security threats that exist today, as well as the new and emerging threats sure to plague your enterprise tomorrow.
+First you need to understand the difference between infosec and cybersecurity, as well as the types of threats you’ll face almost daily – both the information security threats that exist today, as well as the new and emerging threats sure to plague your enterprise tomorrow.

-Malware, the most common cyberattack tool, is malicious software.
-Types include spyware, ransomware, backdoors, trojans, viruses and worms.
+The most common cyberattack is malicious software, more commonly known as malware.
+Malware includes spyware, ransomware, backdoors, trojans, viruses, and worms.

-- Spyware is software that enables a user to obtain information about your computer activities by transmitting data covertly from your hard drive.
+- Spyware is software that allows attackers to obtain information about your computer activities by transmitting data covertly from your hard drive.

-- Ransomware is a form of malware designed to encrypt files on a device, rendering any files (and the systems that rely on them) unusable.
-Usually, malicious actors demand a monetary ransom in exchange for decryption.
+- Ransomware is designed to encrypt files on a device, rendering any files (and the systems that rely on them) unusable.
+Usually, malicious actors demand a cash ransom in exchange for decryption.

-- A backdoor negates normal authentication procedures to access a system.
-The result grants remote access to resources within an application, such as databases and file servers, giving malicious actors the ability to issue system commands and update malware remotely.
+- A backdoor circumvents routine authentication procedures to access a system.
+This gives the attacker remote access to resources within an application, such as databases and file servers; and allows malicious actors to issue system commands and update malware remotely.

-- Trojans are a type of malware or code that acts as a legitimate application or file to trick you into loading and executing the malware on your device.
-A trojan’s goal is to damage or steal your organization’s data or inflict some other harmful action on your network.
+- Trojans are malware or code that acts as a legitimate application or file to trick you into loading and executing the malware on your device.
+A trojan’s goal is to damage or steal your organization’s data or inflict some other harm on your network.

 - A computer virus is a malicious piece of computer code designed to spread from device to device.
-These self-copying threats are usually designed to damage a device or to steal data.
+These self-copying threats are usually intended to damage a machine or steal data.

-- Worms are a type of malware that spreads copies of itself from computer to computer without any human interaction, and do not need to attach themselves to a software program to cause damage.
+- Worms are malware that spreads copies of themselves from computer to computer without human interaction and do not need to attach themselves to a software program to cause damage.

 Your organization can prevent malware-based cyber attacks by: